crisperdue/prooftoys-site/content/notes/tech-notes.md

 This section covers semantic differences, not notational differences.

 All of Andrews’ basic definitions are abbreviations in which a symbol (which may have type parameters) abbreviates a term with no free variables.
-In Mathtoys these are merely stated as identities, and there is no metalinguistic demonstration that they are eliminable.
+In Prooftoys these are merely stated as identities, and there is no metalinguistic demonstration that they are eliminable.

 Andrews’ Axiom 5 applies only to definite description for sets of individuals.
 For all other types the operator is defined, and proves the related properties metamathematically, outside Q<sub>0</sub> itself.
-Unlike Mathtoys, Andrews also defines ℩<sub>0(00)</sub> so the “null” boolean value is F, though this particular constant is never used.
+Unlike Prooftoys, Andrews also defines ℩<sub>0(00)</sub> so the “null” boolean value is F, though this particular constant is never used.

-Mathtoys (currently) has Andrews’ theorem 5300 as its Axiom 2, but this difference could easily be removed.
+Prooftoys (currently) has Andrews’ theorem 5300 as its Axiom 2, but this difference could easily be removed.

-Andrews divides Axiom 4 into sub-cases, where Mathtoys does not.
-Furthermore, the Mathtoys substitution operation automatically renames bound variables to avoid capturing, avoiding some restrictions on substitution that Q<sub>0</sub> has.
-The automatically generated names in Mathtoys are reserved for bound variables only.
+Andrews divides Axiom 4 into sub-cases, where Prooftoys does not.
+Furthermore, the Prooftoys substitution operation automatically renames bound variables to avoid capturing, avoiding some restrictions on substitution that Q<sub>0</sub> has.
+The automatically generated names in Prooftoys are reserved for bound variables only.

-In Mathtoys, terms that differ only in names of bound variables are deemed to be equal without proving them to be so.
+In Prooftoys, terms that differ only in names of bound variables are deemed to be equal without proving them to be so.

-In general Mathtoys does not support metalinguistic reasoning.
-So where Andrews shows theorem schemas, in Mathtoys there are only rules of inference that generate instances of the schemas given actual terms.
+In general Prooftoys does not support metalinguistic reasoning.
+So where Andrews shows theorem schemas, in Prooftoys there are only rules of inference that generate instances of the schemas given actual terms.

-Mathtoys is fundamentally a Hilbert-style system, where Andrews’ Q<sub>0</sub> becomes a natural deduction system with a deduction theorem.
+Prooftoys is fundamentally a Hilbert-style system, where Andrews’ Q<sub>0</sub> becomes a natural deduction system with a deduction theorem.

 Prooftoys has no deduction theorem.
 Instead the Prooftoys version of Andrews' crucial Rule R' is a derived rule of inference that takes |- A => (t1 = t2) and |- A => C to |- A => D, where D is like C, with an occurrence of t1 replaced by t2 (under conditions described by Andrews).
 This description of course is metalinguistic.
 Prooftoys has no ability to reason metalinguistically.
 All schemas in Andrews' description of Q0 become functions that generate theorems in Prooftoys.